Storytelling Techniques for Public Speaking That Captivate Your Audience

 Combining Up and Down Stories for Maximum Impact

-Start with inspiration.
+Open with the inspiration.

-Double down on the problem.
+Then press on the problem.

-Deliver your key message.
+Then deliver your key message.

-Technique 3 – The James Bond Storytelling Technique to Grab Attention
+Technique 3: The James Bond Storytelling Technique to Grab Attention

 Start With a Hard Open